-The multifamily buildings in this DSP conform to the relevant portions of the Design Guidelines approved with the CSP.
-Specifically, the Melford Mansions represents Multi-Family Villas described on page 41 of the approved Design Guidelines.
-In addition, the building meets all the required frontage requirements contemplated along the future east/west boulevard, as described on page 37 of the approved Design Guidelines.
-The proposed buildings are 5 stories along Lake Melford Avenue, exceeding the 3-story minimum height requirement on page 38 of the Design Guidelines.
-Further, all elevations of the proposed buildings are treated like a front façade by use of high-quality brick and masonry materials (such as cementitious fiber board) on all sides of the buildings.
-The proposed elevations of the buildings utilize a variety of colors and materials and façade projections to create visual interest.
+The multifamily buildings in this DSP conform to the relevant portions of the Design Guidelines approved with the CSP-06002-01.
+Specifically, Melford Mansions represents

+"Multi-Family Villas," as described on page 41 of the approved Design Guidelines.
+In addition, the buildings meet all of the frontage requirements contemplated along the future east/west boulevard, as described on page 37 of the approved Design Guidelines.
+The proposed buildings include 5 stories along Lake Melford Avenue, exceeding the 3-story minimum height requirement on page 38 of the Design Guidelines.
+Further, all elevations of the proposed buildings are treated like a "front-façade" by use of high-quality brick and masonry materials (such as cementitious fiber board) on all sides of the buildings.
+The proposed elevations utilize a variety of colors, materials, and architectural façade projections, to create visual interest.

 f.
-In accordance with Section 27-574 of the Zoning Ordinance, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
-Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27-574(b).
+In accordance with Section 27-574, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
+Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27-574(b) of the prior Zoning Ordinance.

-In a memorandum dated May 20, 2019, Lenhart Traffic Consulting, Inc. provided the required parking analysis for this development and concluded that, with a base parking requirement of 696 spaces and a parking supply of 697 spaces, there are projected to be a surplus of parking spaces using the parking calculation procedures, as outlined in Section 27-574.
-Lenhart Traffic Consulting, Inc. further concluded that, based upon this information, the site will be adequately parked as proposed.
-The Urban Design Section is in agreement with the conclusion of the parking analysis.
-There is a slight inconsistency between the parking numbers shown on the DSP and in the parking study.
-The applicant should address the inconsistency prior to certification as conditioned herein.
+In a memorandum dated May 20, 2019, Lenhart Traffic Consulting, Inc. provided the required parking analysis for this development and concluded that with a base parking requirement of 696 spaces and a parking supply of 697 spaces, there are projected to be a surplus of parking spaces using the parking calculation procedures, as outlined in Section 27-574.
+Lenhart Traffic Consulting, Inc. further concluded that based upon this information, the site will be adequately parked, as proposed.
+The Urban Design Section agrees with the conclusion of the parking analysis.

-- 8. Conceptual Site Plan CSP-06002 and its amendment: CSP-06002 was approved by District Council on May 11, 2009.
-CSP-06002-01, to add 2,500 residential units, including 500 townhouses, 1,000 age-restricted multifamily dwelling units, and 1,000 multifamily dwelling units; 268,500 square feet of retail uses; and 260,000 square feet of office space to the previous CSP development, was approved by District Council on March 23, 2015, entirely superseding the original CSP-06002 approval.
+- 8. Conceptual Site Plan CSP-06002 and its amendment: CSP-06002 was approved by the District Council on May 11, 2009.
+This approval was entirely superseded by CSP-06002-01, with District Council approval on March 23, 2015.
+The amendment proposed to add 2,500 residential units, including 500 townhouses, 1,000 age-restricted multifamily dwelling units, 1,000 multifamily dwelling units, 268,500 square feet of retail uses, and 260,000 square feet of office space to the previous CSP development.
 The conditions of CSP-06002 have been fully analyzed in the approval of CSP-06002-01.
-The 25 conditions attached to CSP-06002-01 are relevant to the review of the subject DSP, as follows: - 1.
+Of the 25 conditions attached to CSP-06002-01, the following are relevant to the review of this DSP: - 1.
 The proposed development shall be limited to a mix of uses where the trip cap associated with the uses within the boundary of CSP-06002-01 shall not exceed 4,441 AM and 4,424 PM peak hour trips.
 Any development with an impact beyond that identified hereinabove shall require a revision to the conceptual site plan with a new determination of the adequacy of transportation facilities.

-In a memorandum dated January 17, 2020, the Transportation Planning Section stated that as of this writing, developments have been approved by previous DSP applications with a collective trip generation of 1,013 AM and 1,201 PM peak trips.
-The subject application represents the construction of 435 multifamily dwelling units, which are projected to generate 226 AM and 261 PM peak trips.
-Collectively, all approved DSPs, plus the subject application, will generate a total of 1,239 AM and 1,462 PM peak trips.
+In a memorandum dated December 22, 2022, the Transportation Planning Section stated that the findings of DSP-19052 remain valid for this application.
+Those findings provide that developments have been approved by previous DSP applications with a collective trip generation of 1,013 AM and 1,201 PM peak trips.
+This application represents the construction of 435 multifamily dwelling units, which are projected to generate 226 AM and 261 PM peak trips.
+Collectively, all approved DSPs plus the subject application will generate a total of 1,239 AM and 1,462 PM peak trips.
 Consequently, the trip cap will not be exceeded.